opengeos/WhiteboxTools-ArcGIS/WBT/readme.txt

 * Release Notes: *
 ******************

+Version 1.1.1 (XX-XX-20XX)
+- Added the RasterToVectorPolygons tool, which now completes the raster-vector conversion tool set.
+- Added the MultiscaleElevationPercentile tool.
+- Added the AttributeCorrelationNeighbourhoodAnalysis tool.
+- Added the RadialBasisFunctionInterpolation tool, which includes a thin-plate spline mode.
+- Added the RasterPerimeter tool to measure the perimeter of raster polygons.
+- Added the MDInfFlowAccumulation tool to perform the MD-infinity flow accumulation of Seibert and McGlynn (2007).
+- Added the InsertDams tool, which can be used to insert impoundment features at a set of points of interest into a DEM.
+This tool can be used in combination with the ImpoundmentSizeIndex tool to create artificial reservoirs/depressions.
+- Modified the LidarRbfInterpolation tool to improve efficiency.
+- Fixed an issue with how floating point attributes were written in Shapefile attribute tables.
+- Updated the LidarSegmentation tool, which now used RANSAC to fit planar models to points.
+- Added the HeightAboveGround tool, to normalize a LiDAR point cloud.
+Each point's z-value is converted to the height above the nearest ground-classified point.
+- Fixed an issue with the Reclass and ReclassFromFile tool that caused striping.
+- The Relcass and ReclassFromFile tools now take 'min' and 'max' in the reclass string.
+- The watershed tool now accepts either a set of vector points or a raster for the pour points file.
+If a raster is specified, all non-zero, non-NoData valued cells will be considered outlet cells and the watershed labels will be assigned based on these values.
+- The D8 and D-infinity flow accumulation tools now take either an input DEM or a flow pointer raster as inputs.

 Version 1.1.0 (09-12-2019)
 - Added the BreachDepressionsLeastCost tool, which performs a modified form of the Lindsay and Dhun (2015) impact minimizing breaching algorithm.
 This modified algorithm is very